JereKuusela/valheim-expand_world/publish/README.md

 The size can be increased by changing the `World radius` and `World edge size` settings.
 The total size is sum of these (default is 10000 + 500 = 10500 meters).
 Usually there is no need to change the edge size.

-The world can be stretched with `World stretch` setting.
+The world can be stretched with `Stretch world` setting.
 This can be used to keep the same world but islands and oceans are just bigger.
+This will also make biomes bigger which can be further tweaked with `Stretch biomes` setting (for example using 0.5 biome stretch with 2 world stretch).

 The amount of locations (like boss altars) can be changed with `Locations` setting.
 This can significantly increase the initial world generation time (especially when the game fails to place most locations).
 If changing this on existing worlds, use `genloc` command to distribute unplaced locations.

+Note: 2x world radius means 4x world area.
+So for 20000 radius you would need 4x locations and for 40000 radius you would need 16x locations.

 Note: The location minimum and maximum distances are automatically scaled with world radius.